K3D-tools/K3D-jupyter/docs/source/user_guide/time-series.rst

 .. k3d_plot ::
   :filename: plots/time_series_frontend_plot.py

-You can control the animation from the GUI or through several attributes:
+You can control the animation from the :ref:`K3D panel <k3d_panel>` or through several attributes:

 .. code-block::